-How are you sprucing up your pad in time for visitors?
+Sprucing up your pad?
 Take some inspiration from these 6 design trends.

-This year, more than any other year, we are all looking to make our homes the very best they can possibly be.
-If you’re getting ready to spruce up your home you might want to checkout these 6 top design tip offs for inspiration:
+If you’re getting ready to spruce up your home you might want to checkout these 6 top design tips for inspiration:

 1. Regenerating Chic

 Swedish minimalism still reigns as a favourite design palette in many homes.
 Rather than finding comfort in more stuff, some people find comfort in having less.
-Where this trend shines a little different in 2021 is with more warmth.
-Beaten and weather wooden tables and chairs, neutrals that leave cold grey well behind.
+Where this trend shines a little different now is with more warmth.
+Beaten and weathered wooden tables and chairs, neutrals that leave cold grey well behind.
 Oatmeal’s, nutmeg and beige tones all make a welcome return.
-The look is very well thought out with plenty left behind in that cheap self storage unit, and only the very best pieces showcased in your home.
+The look is very well thought out with only the very best pieces of furniture showcased in your home.

 2. Bold Colours Left Behind